Category Archives: home

 There’s another mouth to feed in the Runner household!

-Belle is a 4-yr old Dachshund/Rat Terrier mix.
+Belle is a 4-yr old Dachshund/Miniature Pinscher mix (Doxie-pin).
 She loves car rides, barks very infrequently, and is a better fielder than Delmon Young ever will be.
 And K is already her best friend.

 Merry Christmas everyone from the Runner family!